4mbl/textureminer/README.md

 # [textureminer](https://4mbl.link/gh/textureminer)

-A Python package that allows you to extract and scale Minecraft's item and block textures easily.
+> Library and CLI program to extract and scale Minecraft item and block textures.

 ## Table of Contents